bachato/ntopng/doc/src/user_interface/shared/alerts/others/flow_checks.rst

 QoE Issues
 ~~~~~~~~~~~~~~~~

-Checks for QoE status.
+Checks for flow QoE (Quality of Experience).

-The alert is triggered when a flow has a Degraded or Poor QoE status.
+The alert is triggered when a flow has a degraded or Poor QoE.

 *Interface: Packet & ZMQ*

-*Category: Cybersecurity*
+*Category: Network*

 *Disabled by Default*